mohamedd8/mohamedd8/README.md

 # Hi there, I'm Mohamed 👋

-#### 🔹 Highly skilled Full-Stack Developer with 7+ years of experience in Software Engineering & Scalable System Design.
+### 🔹Highly skilled Full-Stack Developer with 7+ years of experience in Software Engineering & Programming.

-#### 🔹 Expert in Flutter for frontend & Go for backend, crafting high-performance, scalable, and robust applications.
+### 🔹 Expert in Flutter for frontend & Go for backend , crafting high-performance, scalable Applications.

-#### 🔹 Passionate about cutting-edge technologies, AI-driven automation, and building next-gen digital products.
+### 🔹 Passionate about cutting-edge technologies, AI-driven automation, and building next-gen digital products.